You are viewing this site in staging mode. Click in this bar to return to normal site.

 Let's be clear, the salt we use in water softeners doesn't go into our water supply but instead is used to create a brine solution to flush the calcium ions (chalk) we remove down the drain.

-When the water softener is full of chalk (calcium) and cannot soften any further, it then pops offline and a process called 'Regeneration' begins.
-The sodium ions in the brine solution are then flushed through the resin, this time exchanging in reverse, 'sodium for calcium', 'sodium for calcium', 'sodium for calcium'.
+The sodium ions in the brine solution are then flushed through the resin, this time exchanging in reverse, 'sodium for chalk'.
 Once the regeneration is complete, the resin is ready to work once again.

-The traces of sodium left behind in the water supply are minimal and of an entirely safe level.
-Our bodies need sodium to live, and how much sodium we need is guided in the UK by the Department of Health
+Our bodies need sodium to live, and how much sodium we need is guided in the UK by the Department of Health at 2,400mg a day.

-Interestingly, in the new, Third Edition of the World Health Organisation's Guidelines on Drinking Water Quality 2003, there is no sodium guideline.
-It only states that concentrations in excess of 200mg/l may impart a taste.
-It is the UK Department of Health that recommends limiting sodium concentrations to 200mg/l in drinking water for babies (see more at the bottom of this page) and those individuals on a medically prescribed, salt-restricted diet.
+It is the UK Department of Health that recommends limiting sodium concentrations to 200mg/l in drinking water for babies - no mention of children and adults - (see more at the bottom of this page) and those individuals on a medically prescribed, salt-restricted diet.

 Did you know that there is already sodium in mains tap water?